jdial1996/Notes/0. Inbox/Business.md

 - What business problems do I solve?
 	- How do my solutions ensure business continuity at scale?
+	- What problems can I solve as a parachute techie/ fractional devops engineer
 - What is my ideal customer profile?
+	- Startups?
+Enterprise?
+	-